• Features

 It depends, but your operator will charge you a standard fee for an MMS message.

 Yes, GIFs are free.
-Under fair use principles, it costs nothing to create and use GIFs in your marketing campaigns.
+Under fair use principles, creating and using GIFs in your marketing campaigns costs nothing.

 If your GIF isn’t playing, it could be because the file is too large.
-Use a resizing tool to reduce the size of your GIF, and it should start playing or looping.
+Use a resizing tool to reduce your GIF’s size, and it should start playing or looping.

 Send GIFs in messages (and so much more) with Omnisend